hackintoshrao/minio-go-media-player/CodeExplanation.md

 	w.Write(playListEntriesJSON)

 ```

-## Secure URLs are generated on demand when requested to play.
+Secure URLs are generated on demand when requested to play, underlying mechanism is  [PreSignedGetObject](https://github.com/minio/minio-go/blob/master/examples/s3/presignedgetobject.go) is used for the purpose.
+When requested to play the server generates secure URL for the media, this will be used by the player to
-[PreSignedGetObject](https://github.com/minio/minio-go/blob/master/examples/s3/presignedgetobject.go) is used for the purpose.
+stream and play the media from the bucket.

 ```golang
 // GetPresignedURLHandler - generates presigned access URL for an object. func (api mediaHandlers) GetPresignedURLHandler(w http.ResponseWriter, r *http.Request) {